 For current vaccination figures, see the vaccination dashboard of the Federal Ministry of Health.

 Anyone who wishes to get vaccinated can make an appointment with a doctor or at a vaccination centre.
-Vaccinations are also frequently available at shopping centres or on vaccination buses, for example.
-In addition, many companies offer vaccinations.
-Since February, pharmacies have also been able to offer coronavirus vaccinations – appropriately trained pharmacists are allowed to give the vaccinations in this case.
+Dentists and pharmacies have also been able to offer coronavirus vaccinations – appropriately trained pharmacists are allowed to give the vaccinations in this case.

 For up-to-date information on opportunities for vaccination in your federal state, see the information page of your federal state government.